-Nikki Parcells, Senior Director of Education and Student Services 13402 N. Scottsdale Road Suite B-160, Scottsdale, AZ 85254 480.222.9540 ext.
-208 nikki@penrose.edu or compliance@penrose.edu
+Andria Young, Director of Student Services 13402 N. Scottsdale Road Suite B-160, Scottsdale, AZ 85254 480.222.9540 ext.
+208 andria@penrose.edu or compliance@penrose.edu

 HANDICAPPED ACCESS

 Penrose Academy is readily accessible with handicapped restroom facilities for disabled individuals.
 While the facility is handicap accessible and the academy adheres to the American with Disabilities Act, some of the Student Salon, Student Nail Spa or Student Spa services may require the ability to climb on top of a spa bed/pedicure chair to receive or give that service.
 Also, our programs require manual dexterity which may not be suitable for all individuals.